This week inHusker history

 The week of April 7-13, looking back in five-year intervals

-1958: Coach Bill Jennings says his players' inexperience will be a challenge as just 11 lettermen return for spring drills.
+1958: Coach Bill Jennings says inexperience will be a challenge as just 11 lettermen return for spring drills.

 1963: A modern scoreboard clock is in the works for Memorial Stadium to replace the sweeping-hands version that fans found difficult to read.